Leaf-to-leaf distances in Catalan trees: Average leaf-to-leaf path length in an ordered Catalan tree

-The separation between the two terminal leaves is given by the number of vertices ($x$) sitting between the two arcs of the path plus the number of left-turning vertices ($z$) in the left arc of the path plus the number of right-turning vertices ($\bar{z}$) in the right arc of the path.
-This in mind, we can write the generating function for leaf to leaf paths with a fixed separation $s$ as
+The separation between the two leaves is given by the number of vertices ($x$) sitting between the two arcs of the path plus the number of left-turning vertices ($z$) in the left arc of the path plus the number of right-turning vertices ($\bar{z}$) in the right arc of the path.
+With this in mind we attach a dummy variable to these variables and look for coefficients of $y^{s}$, giving

 To find the average length of a path between leafs with separation $s$ we first need to sum over all trees with $n$ vertices, the number of paths with length $k+l+\bar{k}+\bar{l}+1$ multiplied by that length.
 The factor of $1$ here comes in because we always need to account for the initial bifurcation given by the $\mu$ vertex.
 We therefore define